unoplatform/uno/doc/articles/faq.md

 4. ios/android specific heads should be relatively empty, only used os specific implementation (push notification handling/deeplinking/permissions)
 5. Test, debug and publish.

 ## How to port an existing UWP library to Uno.UI ?

-This is essentially the same process as porting an app, but using cross-targeted projects.
+This is essentially the same process as porting an app(add steps anyways), but using cross-targeted projects.
 Use [this project](https://github.com/nventive/Uno.Samples/blob/master/UI/ControlLibrary/XamlControlLibrary/XamlControlLibrary.csproj) as a base for your cross-targeted library.

-# Is it at all possible to make http web requests using the WASM target?
+# Is it possible to make http web requests using the WASM target?

 Yes it is possible, but you need to use the provided HttpHandler by Uno.UI like what we did in the Uno.UI Playground: